-The Thurgood Marshall PTA includes “Opportunity Grant” funds in its annual budget to support innovative initiatives that enrich the students’ educational experience.
+Friends of Thurgood Marshall funds “Opportunity Grant” funds in its annual budget to support innovative initiatives that enrich the students’ educational experience.
 Teachers and staff are the primary applicants, but parents may team up with them to jointly submit an application.
-The PTA Board reviews applications on a case-by-case basis.
+Our Board reviews applications on a case-by-case basis.
 (An Opportunity Grant is different from the Classroom Grants awarded automatically to teachers at the beginning of the year.)

 See full rules on the application form.
 (Downloadable Word document)